interuss/dss/monitoring/prober/README.md

 The value for each of these flags is a specification for how to retrieve access tokens.
 See [the auth spec documentation](../monitorlib/README.md#Auth_specs) for the format of these values.
 Note that if an authorization spec is omitted, the tests that depend on that authorization will be skipped.

 Example: `--rid-auth "UsernamePassword(https://example.com/token, username=uss1,
 password=uss1, client_id=uss1)"`

-`--test-owner` flag should be set to uniquely identify a prober test owner.
-Supported characters for an owner name are letters, numbers and _.

 ## Running pytest via Docker
 This approach takes slightly longer to execute due to building the prober image,